 - "AND" separated terms "&&": this will search each of the items in the list and find only those items that contain all the supplied terms.

-Note: in most scenarios, the "OR" and "," operations produce the same result.
+Note: the "OR" and "," operations produce the same result.

 - Select the relevant members from the list of Found Elements and move them to the Selected Elements panel using the arrow (green highlight)